Courses

 Field Notes for Storytellers: Research, Security, and the Archival Muse

-"Dodging the Rabbit Hole: Creative Research Workflow for Storytellers"
+"Dodging the Rabbit Hole: Creative Research Workflow for Storytellers" (Module One)

 Good storytelling begins with good research, but it's far too easy to fall down a rabbit hole and get lost on the way to the information you need.
-"Dodging the Rabbit Hole" offers the remedy for this with a Creative Research Workflow that guides you from brainstorming to writing.
+"Dodging the Rabbit Hole" offers the remedy for this with a Creative Research Workflow that guides you from brainstorming to revision.
 Learn how to turn a seed idea into a premise and research question(s), conduct a literature review that serves the story you want to tell, organize your notes into an outline, and turn them into a draft with robust story elements.

-"Love That Local Knowledge: Conducting Archival and Ethnographic Research"
+"Love That Local Knowledge: Conducting Archival and Ethnographic Research" (Module Two)

-"Safe Secs: OpSec, InfoSec, and PerSec for Ethnographers, Journalists and Non-Fiction Writers"
+"Safe Secs: OpSec, InfoSec, and PerSec for Ethnographers, Journalists and Non-Fiction Writers" (Module Three)

-"Kit Up: Research and Security Tool Kits for Storytellers"
+"Kit Up: Research and Security Tool Kits for Storytellers" (Module Four)

 "Kit Up" follows the Creative Research Workflow in "Dodging the Rabbit Hole" and the InfoSec recommendations in "Safe Secs" with a robust discussion of technology for storytellers.
 This process-forward module teaches you how to use software solutions for capturing seed ideas, developing your premise and research questions, managing your literature review, organizing your research materials, and formatting your manuscripts.
 It also provides recommendations for Internet writing aids, submission tracking, and security-forward hardware and software.